Understanding Non-Potable Water

 Waterborne Illnesses

-When preparing water for storage, telling the difference between water you can and cannot use is imperative.
+When preparing water for storage, telling the difference between the water you can and cannot use is imperative.
 While our water storage contains drinkable water, non-potable water has its uses.

 Water Storage